neilg63/string-patterns/README.md

 - **IsNumeric**	Provides a method to check if the string may be parsed to an integer or float
 - **StripCharacters**:	Set of methods to strip unwanted characters by type or extract vectors of numeric strings, integers or floats without regular expressions
 - **SimpleMatch**:	Regex-free matcher methods for common validation rules, e.g. starts_with_ci_alphanum checks if the first letters or numerals in a sample string in case-insensitive mode without regular expressions.
-- **MatchOccurrences**:	Return the indices of all ocurrences of an exact string
+- **MatchOccurrences**:	Returns the indices of all ocurrences of an exact string
 - **PatternMatch**	Core regular expression match methods, wrappers for re.is_match with case-insensitive (_ci) and case-sensitive (_cs) variants
 - **PatternMatchMany**:	Provides methods to match with multiple patterns expressed as arrays of tuples or simple strs
-- **PatternMatches**:	Pattern methods for arrays or vectors only, return vectors of booleans matching each input string
+- **PatternMatches**:	Pattern methods for arrays or vectors only, returns vectors of booleans matching each input string
 - **PatternReplace**:	Core regular expression replacement methods
 - **PatternReplaceMany**:	Provides methods to replace with multiple patterns expressed as arrays of tuples
 - **PatternSplit**:	Methods to split strings to vectors or head/tail tuples of strings